ComfortCare Women’s Health Staff Members

 What is your favorite patient story?
 A young woman came in with two children in an abusive relationship.
 She felt she had no option but to abort.
 After counseling she was still set on aborting, she came into the ultrasound room not wanting to look at the screen.
 Part way through the ultrasound, she asked to see the screen and her 9 week old baby waved to her as she looked on.
 She became tearful and sat on the table sobbing saying “I didn’t know it was a real baby.”
 She had believed the lies of the world that it was just a clump of cells.
 We got her into a safe house and literally saved the lives of her two children, herself and her unborn baby.

-Family: I am married to my husband of 16 years, Jamie.
-We have a 10 year old son, a dog and a cat.
+Family: I am married to my husband of 23 years, Jamie.
+We have a 16 year old son and two dogs.

 When did you start working at ComfortCare?
-Although I have volunteered with ComfortCare for over 8 years as a graphic designer, participating in walks and banquets, I started working here as a staff member in September of 2014.
+Although I volunteered with ComfortCare as a graphic designer for several years prior to becoming a staff member, I officially started working here in September of 2014.

 What inspires you about ComfortCare?
 I am inspired by this ministry and the purpose it serves in our community.
-The stories I’ve read, I’ve heard and I’ve seen of changed hearts and changed minds are remarkable.
+It always warms my heart to hear the stories from the women we’ve served – the hope, compassion, and love they felt when they came to ComfortCare.

 What is your favorite patient story?
 My favorite patient story was a patient who was very unsure of the timing of her pregnancy.
 She knew she wanted to be a mom, just not at that time.
 She’d just graduated college and was starting a new life on her own.
 She came to ComfortCare for pregnancy confirmation and was given the support and hope she needed to decide to carry her pregnancy to term.
 She was referred to a local OB/GYN office where she found out through ultrasound that she was not having one, but TWO babies!
 Twins!
 Her twin boys were born very prematurely, but they’re doing well now and she is one of the strongest, bravest women I know.
 You can read Brianne’s full story here.